dmmaltos/Donut-Shell/README.md

 Created by Dylan Maltos.

 ## Project Goals
-* Implemented a unique shell startup sequence that immediately occurs when program is run.
+* Implement a unique shell startup sequence that immediately occurs when program is run.
 * Takes UNIX external commands such as ls, emacs, cd, etc.
 * Takes internal commands:
   - exit: Terminates DonutShell.